Le lien vers cette page a été envoyé avec succès aux destinataires.

 In principle, a minor under 13 years of age cannot be prosecuted.
 The law assumes that he is not in a position to assess a situation accurately.
 We're talking about presumption of indiscriminacy.

-In order for the prosecutor to take an alternative measure to the prosecution, the investigation must have shown that the minor meets the following three conditions:
+In order for the prosecutor to take an alternative measure to prosecution (i.e. one that prevents the minor from being tried but makes him/her aware that he/she has committed a crime prohibited by law), the investigation must then have demonstrated that the minor meets the following 3 conditions:

 - He is able to understand what he did